syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/GettingStarted.md

 ---
 layout: post
-title: Syncfusion Essential Windows Forms
+title: Getting Started with Windows Forms ComboBox control | Syncfusion
-description: This section explains about the SfComboBox
+description: Learn here about getting started with Syncfusion Windows Forms ComboBox (SfComboBox) control and more details.
 platform: windowsforms
 control: SfComboBox
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ComboBox (SfComboBox)
 This section provides a quick overview for working with combo box in WinForms.

 ## Assembly Deployment